TEKNOSELL KB PRIVACY POLICY

 • conducting coaching sessions and analysing voice recordings via the OpenAI API to evaluate call outcomes and provide personalised feedback;

-• documenting session outcomes for archival purposes and service quality improvement.
+documenting session outcomes for archival purposes and service quality improvement, in line with applicable data protection and AI transparency obligations.

 Legal basis: